 Tags are a way to group and organize content.
-For example, in WordPress, it provides tags as an inbuilt taxonomy to group the content.
-In this tutorial, we are going to see how to add tags using “Bootstrap Tags Input” plugin.
+For example, WordPress provides tags as an inbuilt taxonomy to group the content.
+This tutorial will show how to add tags using the “Bootstrap Tags Input” plugin.

-This is a jQuery plugin that provides Bootstrap UI to add tags using a form input field.
+This jQuery plugin provides Bootstrap UI to add tags using a form input field.

 This example has an HTML form with an input field.
-I initialize the ‘Tags Input’ library function with this field by using its id.
-While adding tags, it shows autocomplete suggestions by using Bloodhound engine.
+I initialize the ‘Tags Input’ library function with this field using its id.
+While adding tags, it shows you autocomplete suggestions by using the Bloodhound engine.

-The following code shows the jQuery script used to initialize the “Bootstrap Tags Input” plugin function.
+The following code shows the jQuery script initializing the “Bootstrap Tags Input” plugin function.
 This is used to make an HTML form input field to add tags.
-I refer the input field id for the initialization.
+I refer to the input field id for the initialization.

-I have used “Bootstrap typeaheadjs” to provide autocomplete suggestion while adding tags.
-I supply a JSON file for content to the typeahead engine to fetch the countries data.
+I have used “Bootstrap typeaheadjs” to provide autocomplete suggestions while adding tags.
+I supply a JSON file for content to the typeahead engine to fetch the countries’ data.

 <input type="text" value="" id="tags-input" data-role="tagsinput" />